West Point Chapter to Host 2020 Annual Meeting of the Company

-Treasurer Chuck Quinn announces to all members that Chapter Dues for 2017 are due immediately.
+Treasurer Chuck Quinn announces to all members that Chapter Dues for 2019 are due immediately.
 The fee is nominal and helps cover cost of refreshments and administrative costs.
-Grant can be contacted at the next Chapter meeting or by mail at the address on the index page of this website.
+Chuck can be contacted at the next Chapter meeting or by mail at the address on the index page of this website.

 Chuck also reminds all members that they must belong to the parent organization in order to belong to the Chapter.

 Chapter Officers from 2018 Re-Elected for 2019

 Joe Letterese Joe Ryan Paul Martin Chuck Quinn

 Former Member and Friend Jim Kralik

 The West Point Chapter is sad to report the passing of former Capter member and old friend Sheriff James F. Kralik.
 Jim was very important to the Chapter as he provided a much needed meeting place at the Rockland County Sheriff's Office, while West Point Museum was transitioning from Thayer Hall to its current location.

 Thanks to the efforts of Chapter Secretary, Paul Martin, the West Point Chapter now has a presence on Facebook.
 Just click on the "Find Us on Facebook" white button found throught this site and you will be linked directly.